 The Ahi tuna tacos were incredible.

-I love when I’m dining with someone who likes tuna as much as I do!
+I love it when I'm dining with someone who likes tuna as much as I do!
 We also ordered the blackened Ahi tuna, seared rare with wontons and served with wasabi sauce, sriracha aioli, sweet soy, sesame, cucumber, and pickled ginger.
 So delicious.
 If you're a foodie, you have to make this a stop during your Palm Beaches getaway!

 You also must order the candied bacon and artisan cheese pairing platter.
 Heaven on a plate.
 The desserts looked good, too, but we just couldn't eat another bite and my bed was calling me.